MicrosoftDocs/win32/desktop-src/SecCrypto/privatekey-isremovable.md

 ---
-Description: Returns a Boolean value that indicates whether the private key is in removable storage. ms.assetid: 9371d7cf-65b2-4c0f-a387-195a058d6a8b
+description: Returns a Boolean value that indicates whether the private key is in removable storage. ms.assetid: 9371d7cf-65b2-4c0f-a387-195a058d6a8b
 title: PrivateKey.IsRemovable method
 ms.topic: reference